United Kingdom during the Turkish War of Independence: The Chanak Crisis

-The Conservative Party left the government with the Carlton Club meeting on 19 October 1922, and declared that it would enter the next elections separately from the Liberal Party.
-Thus Lloyd George was left without significant support.
+The Conservative Party left the government with the Carlton Club meeting on 19 October 1922 and declared that it would enter the next elections separately from the Liberal Party.
+Thus, Lloyd George was left without significant support.
 Additionally, Lord Curzon announced that he was withdrawing his support from Lloyd George.
 Lloyd George subsequently resigned as prime minister, never to return as a key figure in British politics.

 Al Jazira front

 While the Turkish War of Independence was continuing in Anatolia, Mustafa Kemal expressed interest in the Al Jazira front (Turkish: El Cezire Cephesi), also known as the Mosul front.
-The most important example of this is undoubtedly the appointment of Cevat (Çobanlı) Pasha to the Al Jazira Front.
-It is obvious that Cevat Pasha, who served on the Mesopotamian Front in World War I, was appointed to the position because he knew the region well.
-Cevat immediately went to Diyarbakır to set up a headquarters.
-In the following dates, Özdemir Bey and many Turkish officers were sent to Revandiz (Rawandiz) by Mustafa Kemal to manage the ongoing resistance in the region.
+An example of this is the appointment of Cevat (Çobanlı) Pasha to the Al Jazira Front.
+Cevat Pasha, who served on the Mesopotamian Front in World War I, was appointed to the position because he knew the region well.
+Cevat immediately went to Diyarbakır to set up a headquarters. Özdemir Bey and many Turkish officers were sent to Revandiz (Rawandiz) by Mustafa Kemal to manage the ongoing resistance in the region.

-With Sulaymaniyah erupting in revolt on 26 May 1919, four days before the Battle of Ayvalık, it is there that the Turkish resistance first began and where resistance last ended.
+Sulaymaniyah erupted in revolt on 26 May 1919, four days before the Battle of Ayvalık, it is there that the Turkish resistance began and ended.
 The Al Jazira front was the longest-lasting front of the Turkish War of Independence.

 Mahmud Barzanji's revolt of May–June 1919

-On 23 May 1919 Mahmud Barzanji, a Kurdish Sheikh, revolted against British forces with 300 men.
+On 23 May 1919, Mahmud Barzanji, a Kurdish sheikh, revolted against British forces with 300 men.
 During the first stages of the rebellion, Barzanji had some success.
-Sheikh Mahmut was previously appointed by Halil Kut Pasha to manage of Suleymaniye, an Ottoman sanjak.
+Sheikh Mahmud was previously appointed by Halil Kut Pasha to manage Suleymaniye, an Ottoman sanjak.

 Mustafa Kemal and Barzanji were in correspondence during this time.
 This resistance, which started in Sulaymaniyah, took Kemal Pasha's attention.
-After the Erzurum Congress, Kemal congratulated Sheikh Mahmut, who was carrying out military activities in the region, but his message could not reach him.
-Mahmud and his men were ambushed and captured by the British in the Bazyan pass between Sulaymaniyah and Kirkuk.
+After the Erzurum Congress, Kemal congratulated Sheikh Mahmud, who was carrying out military activities in the region, but the message could not reach him.
+Mahmud and his men were ambushed and captured by the British in the Bazyan Pass between Sulaymaniyah and Kirkuk.

 The British, who were worried that Mosul would be completely occupied by the Turks after the Battle of Derbent, brought Sheikh Mahmut back to Sulaymaniyah and officially established the Kingdom of Kurdistan as a British mandate on 10 October 1922.
-Thus, the British wished to prevent Mosul and its surroundings from being connected to Turkey and wished to maintain their economic interests in the region.
-However, the Sheikh again revolted, being a thorn in the British side until 1924, when the kingdom was forcibly dissolved, and the region eventually ended up under Mandatory Iraq.
+The British wished to prevent Mosul and its surroundings from being connected to Turkey and wished to maintain their economic interests in the region.
+However, the Sheikh again revolted; in 1924 the kingdom was forcibly dissolved, and the region became part of Mandatory Iraq.